Envisioning and Advocating for a More Efficient Transportation System

 Apart from the monumental changes in railway management that would be required, radically transformative shipping vehicles would also be required to make this new paradigm a reality.
 Such vehicles, capable of traveling on integrated highways and railways and autonomously transitionable from one to the other, may be developed based on currently available technology, with relatively minor changes in rail infrastructure.

-Such road-rail intermodal vehicles would facilitate more efficient road-rail intermodal efficiency, enabling direct shipping from freight origination points to destination points, with intermediate driverless long hauls (via rail) and more efficient rail yard transfers.
+Such road-rail intermodal vehicles would facilitate more efficient road-rail intermodal travel, enabling direct shipping from freight origination points to destination points, with intermediate driverless long hauls (via rail) and more efficient rail yard transfers.
 Reduced demand for drivers would also likely result, not to mention the much-improved fuel economy and environmental advantages of truck rail intermodal rail versus highway travel, long touted by the railroad industry.

 Railroads, the trucking industry, highway planners, shippers, and major retailers may all benefit individually and collectively from the systemic integration of the two major domestic shipping modes made possible by road-rail intermodal vehicles, as discussed below.
 Transportation industry researchers, planners, and users cannot and should not overlook these potentially transformative developments.